DivyaSriThatikonda/Customer_Churn_Prediction/README.md

 -**Descriptive Statistics**: Used to summarize and analyze the dataset, including measures such as mean, median, standard deviation, and correlation coefficients.

 **Results**
 The RandomForest Classifier model achieved an accuracy of 80% in predicting customer churn.
-This indicates that the model can correctly identify 80% of the customers who are likely to churn, enabling the company to take proactive measures to retain these customers.
+This indicates that the model can correctly identify 80% of the customers who are likely to churn and not to churn, enabling the company to take proactive measures to retain these customers.